bjlkeng/bjlkeng.github.io/source/posts/importance-sampling-and-estimating-marginal-likelihood-in-variational-autoencoders.rst

 |h3| Implementation Details |h3e|

-The implementation of this was a bit more complicated that I had expected for two
+The implementation of this was a bit more complicated than I had expected for two
 reasons: making the autoencoder fully probabilistic (see section above) and then some of the details when actually computing the importance samples.